furkanshaikh04/Project1/README.md

 Write Ansible playbooks to provision and configure the AWS EC2 instances.
 These playbooks should include tasks for setting up necessary packages, dependencies, and configurations on the EC2 instances.

 3. Jenkins Integration:
-Set up a Jenkins pipeline for your project.
+Set up a Jenkins pipeline/freestyle for your project.

 Configure the Jenkins job to monitor the GitHub repository for changes.
 Use a webhook or Jenkins plugin to trigger builds on code commits.